2024 Michigan Republican presidential nominating contests

-The 2024 Michigan Republican presidential primary is set to be held on February 27, 2024, as part of the Republican Party primaries for the 2024 presidential election.
-55 delegates to the 2024 Republican National Convention will be allocated on a winner-take-most basis.
+The 2024 Michigan Republican presidential primary and caucuses were held on February 27 and on March 2, 2024, respectively, as part of the Republican Party primaries for the 2024 presidential election.
+55 delegates to the 2024 Republican National Convention were allocated on a proportional and winner-take-most basis.
+The primary took place concurrently with its Democratic counterpart, and saw Donald Trump defeat Nikki Haley in a 42-point landslide.

 Background

 In the 2016 Michigan Republican presidential primary, Donald Trump won with 36.5% of the vote, carrying 25 out of 59 delegates total.
 His closest opponents, Governor of Ohio John Kasich and Senator from Texas Ted Cruz, received 24.9% and 24.3% of the vote, respectively, with both candidates receiving 17 delegates.